Ghulam-E-Musthafa: Casting

 As things were clear, both producers hunt for an actor for the character of Ghulam-e-Mustafa, many options were on the list, but both of them decided to take the role of Mustafa to Nana Patekar without any screening test, first Juhi Chawla was approached for the role of Kavita, but Juhi walked out due to her already lined up filming schedules, later on, Raveena gave the screen test for Kavita and got the role.

 Filming

 Principal photography for the film began in January 1997 with the film's lead cast.
 The film was shot in Chennai, Tamil Nadu, at studios Film City, Kamalistan Studios, Najabhai Jewellers Mumbai, Polachi, Kerala, Vauhini Studios, Vijaya Studios.
 Although due to bombing and explosive shooting scenes the film was shot in an abandoned area, of Tamil Nadu.
 The film was only shot in South India due to the South Indian cast and crew of the film.
 It was also dubbed in Tamil and Telugu for South Indian audiences.

 Soundtrack

 Rajesh Roshan composed the music for the film and the background score was given by Amar Haldipur, with lyrics by Anand Bakshi.
 The music of the movie was released under the label Time Audio.

-Reception

-Ghulam-e-Mustafa was a commercial success and received mixed to positive reviews, Bollywood Hungama rate the film with 6 points out 10, while on Rotten Tomatoes film aggregate is 55% and on IMDb film earns 6.7 ratings based on 201 critics.